xivapi/static/src/content/docs/docs/guides/pinning.md

 Among other changes, commit [`c44cfd2`][c44cfd2] renamed `WorldDCGroupType`'s `Unknown0` field to `NeolobbyId`.
 A schema pin can be used to observe that `c44cfd2` contains these changes, and that the parent commit `22f45f4` does not.

-Additionally visible is the canonical schema specifiers included in the response.
-For EXDSchema, these specifiers will utilise the full commit SHA-1 object name.

 ```json frame="none" /=(exdschema@2:rev:\w+)/ "\"NeolobbyId\"" "\"Unknown0\""
 // /api/1/sheet/WorldDCGroupType/9? \